Greginkansas/-openhab-openhab1wiki/Actions.md

 The Ecobee Action bundle provides actions such as setting and clearing program holds, sending a text message to the thermostat's display, renaming a remote wireless sensor, and other functions that cannot be performed by setting object properties.
 The Action bundle requires that the [[Ecobee Binding|Ecobee-Binding]] is also installed in your `addons` folder.
 Read the [Ecobee function API documentation](https://www.ecobee.com/home/developer/api/documentation/v1/functions/using-functions.shtml) to be sure you know the rules for calling these actions.

+> NOTE: See changes below for actions supported in 1.9 and onwards.

 Parameters in _italics_ are optional, in which case each unused parameter must be replaced with `null`.

+_Actions supported in openHAB 1.8:_

 * ecobeeAcknowledge(Item item, String thermostatIdentifier, String ackRef, String ackType, _Boolean remindMeLater_) - Acknowledge an alert.
 * ecobeeControlPlug(Item item, String plugName, String plugState, _Date startDateTime_, _Date endDateTime_, _String holdType_, _Integer holdHours_) - Control the on/off state of a plug by setting a hold on the plug.